mrcljx/historical/README.markdown

 ## Auditing (Who did it?)

-If your ApplicationController defines a `current_user` method (like in Authlogic) `historical` will use this value and saves it in the polymorphic `author` association of a `ModelChange`.
+If your ApplicationController defines a `current_user` method (like in Authlogic) `historical` will use this value and saves it in the polymorphic `author` association of a `ModelUpdate`.

     def some_action
       post = Post.create!(:topic => "Hi")